bokeh/bokeh/sphinx/source/docs/user_guide/quickstart.rst

 The basic steps to creating plots with the |bokeh.plotting| interface are:

 Prepare some data
-    In this case plain python lists, but could also be NumPy arrays or Pandas series.
+    In this case plain Python lists, but NumPy arrays or Pandas series also work.

 Tell Bokeh where to generate output
     In this case using |output_file|, with the filename ``"lines.html"``.